 Tips for Staff Engagement in Training

-Clearly articulate the purpose and goals of the training initiative:
+Clearly articulate the goals of the training initiative.

 - What are the patient care priorities driving the education initiative?